nomo-app/nomo-webon-cli/README.md

 Options:
   -v, --version     output the version number
 Commands:
-  login                            Log into a ZENCON account build <assetDir>                 Build a WebOn archive deploy <archive> <deployTarget>  Deploy a WebOn archive init <publicDir>                 Create a nomo_manifest.json
+  build <assetDir>                 Build a WebOn archive deploy <archive> <deployTarget>  Deploy a WebOn archive init <publicDir>                 Create a cli-config and/or a manifest. bumpVersion <manifest>           Increases the version of a WebOn.
 ```